javiertuya/branch-snapshots-action/README.md

 ## Inputs

 - `token`: Token to access GitHub Packages
-- `working-diretory`: The name of the working directory from which the mvn deploy is executed'.
+- `working-directory`: The name of the working directory from which the mvn deploy is executed'.
 Default `.`
 - `java-version`: Java version used to build the package
 - `mvn-deploy-args`: Optional arguments to be passed to the `mvn deploy` command
 - `package-name`: Name of the package to publish